-As the Prevention Coordinator for SafeSpace Amanda is dedicated to providing child abuse prevention trainings to all youth serving adults, as well as partnering with local schools in the five counties that we service with child abuse curriculum and presentations to help meet Erin's Law requirements.
+As the Prevention Coordinator for SafeSpace Amanda is dedicated to providing child abuse prevention trainings to all youth serving adults, as well as partnering with local schools in the five counties that we service, and the four Columbia River Inter-Tribe communities, with child abuse curriculum and presentations to help meet Erin's Law requirements.
 She is passionate about education and helping each individual become more fully aware on how to keep kids safe.

 Amanda has a history of working with non-profit organizations and is passionate about reaching the marginalized and providing love and care to those in need.
 She has always had a heart for working with children and partnering with nonprofits locally and abroad.

 Amanda enjoys photography, painting and gardening in her free time.
 Amanda is a wife, mother of four boys, and Oma to her sweet grandchildren.
-When not providing prevention education for our community, you can find Amanda enjoying priceless moments with her family.
+When not providing prevention education for our community, you can find Amanda enjoying her growing family.